safar1212/awesome-books-website/README.md

 # awesome-books-website

-> This is a a website for books.
-This app stores favorite book of people, which they save for later.In this app folks can add book's name along with the author.
+> This is a a website for storing books along with their author names.
+This app stores favorite book of people, which they save for later.
+Moreover, In this app folks can add book's name along with the author.
+And Can change their list accordingly.

 ![awesome-books-homepage](https://user-images.githubusercontent.com/12524453/158761801-f1d0a6d4-8e9a-4565-b3e0-4db7bbd009bc.png)